But did not know where to ask.

 The conditions listed below must be met by a company to qualify for investment under SEIS, both at the time of the investment and throughout the three-year minimum holding period.
 If the company doesn't meet or maintain these conditions, the company will not be qualifying:

-To qualify for SEIS a company’s first commercial trading date must be within the last two years, or not be trading yet.
+To qualify for SEIS a company’s first commercial trading date must be within the last three years, or not be trading yet.
 Companies can use either the date of commencement of trade when revenue was generated or when the business began marketing its product or service.

 In the SEIS application, HMRC will ask for both the date of incorporation and the company's first commercial trading date, if applicable.
 If the company has not yet begun to trade, state that in the application and that the investment raised will be used in the preparation to trade.
 If HMRC has any reason to doubt the dates the company began trading, it will look for information both in the documents provided and what is available online.